brikis98/yevgeniy-brikman-homepage/_posts/2014-07-27-practices-of-an-agile-developer.md

 Agile development uses feedback to make constant adjustments in a highly collaborative environment.

-Software development doesn‚Äôt happen in a chart, an IDE, or a design tool; it happens in your head.
+Software development doesn't happen in a chart, an IDE, or a design tool; it happens in your head.

 No plan survives contact with the enemy. - Helmuth von Moltke

-As U.S. President Eisenhower said, ‚ÄúThe plan is worthless.
-The planning is essential.‚Äù
+As U.S. President Eisenhower said, "The plan is worthless.
+The planning is essential."

-You can‚Äôt freeze requirements any more than you can freeze markets, competition, learning, evolution, or growth.
+You can't freeze requirements any more than you can freeze markets, competition, learning, evolution, or growth.

 **Rating**: 4 stars